akkartik/mu/mu.md

 - `fn main -> _/ebx: int`
 - `fn main args: (addr array (addr array byte)) -> _/ebx: int`

-(The names of the inout and output are flexible.)
+(The name of the inout is flexible.)

 Mu encloses multi-word types in parentheses, and types can get quite expressive.
 For example, you read `main`'s inout type as "an address to an array of